zgana/histlite/docs/about.rst

 Introduction
 ------------

 **histlite** is a histogram calculation and plotting library that tries to be "lite" on data structures but rich in statistics and visualization features.
-So far, development has taken place during the my (Mike Richman) time as a graduate student and post-doctoral researcher in the field of particle astrophysics --- specifically, working with the IceCube Neutrino Observatory.
+So far, development has taken place during my (Mike Richman) time as a graduate student and post-doctoral researcher in the field of particle astrophysics --- specifically, working with the IceCube Neutrino Observatory.
 Histlite is intended both to facilitate high-paced exploratory data analysis as well as to serve as a building block for potentially very complex maximum likelihood data analysis implementations.

 The core design considerations are: